adursunoglu16/jenkins-pipeline-for-phonebook-app-on-docker-swarm/README.md

       - pull the image of the app from the AWS ECR repository.

-      - deploy the one app for each swarm nodes using `global` mode.
+      - deploy the one app for each swarm nodes using `global` mode. ---->>>> global means create containers in all nodes

       - run the app on `port 80`.